 Furthermore, they are small.
-Either because they are uncomplicated mechanical tools with no AF motors and electronics whatsoever, or simply because they are decades old and thus not over sized like everything else these days.
+Either because they are uncomplicated mechanical tools with no AF motors and electronics, or simply because they are decades old and not over sized like everything else these days.

 They are the size of my APS-C Fuji lenses, yet they are full-frame fast primes!